quarterstar/nixtra/README.md

 ## ⭐ Features

-- Pre-installed, beautifully-riced window managers and desktop environments.
-(Currently Hyprland; more in the future.)
+- Pre-installed, beautifully-riced Hyprland environment.
+- Utilities for day-to-day use, including screenshotting, recording, etc.
+- A lot of documentation.
 - Different flavors of profiles pre-configured with a variety of packages to fullfill your needs.
 - A, lot, and I mean a **LOT** of pre-baked fixes for common NixOS issues and annoyances.
 (For example, you do not need to `git add` a file when rebuilding with Flakes so that it registers it.)
 - High-level configuration system.